Food For Net

 Without a doubt, this Sous Vide Chinese Pork Belly is one of the best approaches I’ve found for pork belly.
 The recipe itself makes use of significant Chinese flavors, which all work perfectly with the fattiness and meatiness of the pork belly.

 While I love the flavor of the pork belly, my favorite thing about this recipe has to be its flexibility.
 In particular, you could serve the pork belly in countless different ways.
 The recipe offers information for making Bao buns, which are in the image as well.
-Alternatively, you could serve the dish over rice or even in a conventional sandwich.
+Alternatively, you could serve the dish over rice or even in a conventional sandwich, perhaps with some Chinese vegetables.

 Sous Vide Chili-Garlic Tofu